 General information about IMEI Reprogramming

 IMEI Reprogramming refers to tampering/changing the IMEI number which was associated with a particular mobile device at the time of manufacturing.
-Reprogramming involves hacking the software of a mobile phone to change its identity.
 A handset’s IMEI number (equivalent to a car’s vehicle identification number - VIN) is altered to enable illegal re-sale, thus facilitating theft and robbery of mobile devices.

-Key recommendation
+Existing guidelines

 The IMEI is incorporated in an MS/UE module which is contained within the MS/UE equipment.
 The IMEI shall not be changed after the ME’s final production process.
 It shall resist tampering, i.e. manipulation and change, by any means (e.g. physical, electrical and software) [1].